 Osha Root vs. Mullein: A Respectful, Practical Guide to Traditional Respiratory Herbs

-When it comes to everyday respiratory comfort, two herbs come up again and again: Osha root and mullein leaf.
-This guide offers a grounded look at traditional use patterns, simple kitchen preparations, and safety/sourcing considerations—so you can choose what best fits your routine.
+When it comes to everyday respiratory comfort, two herbs come up again and again: osha root and mullein leaf.
+We're offering a grounded look at traditional use patterns, simple kitchen preparations, and safety considerations so you can choose what best fits your routine.

 Quick Comparison: Osha Root vs. Mullein Leaf